モロッコ

 Between blue and red

-On this journey, you will travel south through Morocco’s major cities and natural landscapes from Casablanca to Marrakech.
-On the first day you will move from Casablanca to Chefchaouen and stroll through the old town known as the "Blue City."
-Next you will stay in Fez to visit the historic medina’s winding alleys and cultural sites.
+On this journey, you will travel south through Morocco, visiting major cities and natural landscapes from Casablanca to Marrakech.
+On the first day you will transfer from Casablanca to Chefchaouen and stroll the old medina known as the "blue city."
+Next you will stay in Fes, exploring the historic medina's intricate alleys and cultural sites.

-Midway you will head to Merzouga, the gateway to the Sahara Desert, and stay at a camp surrounded by sand dunes.
-Sunrise and sunset views and cultural experiences in a Berber village are included.
-Then, passing through the Dades Gorge and crossing mountain areas, you will arrive at the final destination, Marrakech.
+Midway through the trip you will head to Merzouga, the gateway to the Sahara Desert, and stay in a camp surrounded by dunes.
+Sunrise and sunset views and cultural experiences in Berber villages are included.
+From there you cross mountain areas via the Dadès Valley and arrive at the final destination, Marrakech.

-Travel is by private SUV, and stays in riads are arranged so you can savor the distinct spaces and rhythms of each city.
+Travel is by private SUV, and stays in riads allow you to experience different spaces and rhythms unique to each city.

 Signature points

-Immerse yourself in color: the old medinas of Chefchaouen and Fez
+Immerse yourself in color: the old medinas of Chefchaouen and Fes

-Chefchaouen wrapped in blue, and Fez’s intricately interwoven medina.
+Chefchaouen wrapped in blue and Fes’s intricately interwoven medina.

-Experience layers of structure and sensation that can only be seen by walking.
+Experience layers of structure and sensations that can only be seen by walking.

-Feel the shifts of terrain and time: crossing the Sahara and the gorges
+Feel shifts in terrain and time: crossing the Sahara and the valleys

-Sand dunes, stones, and flowing rivers.
-Each texture gradually shifts the journey’s center of gravity.
+Dunes, stones, and flowing rivers.
+Each texture gradually shifts the trip’s center of gravity.

 You will stay between sunset and sunrise, between sound and silence.